katieshakman/espana/README.md

 * Aquarium (Shark tunnel at the aquarium!)
 * Monserrat + Colonia Guell (w/ Gaudi crypt) or Cava Winery? http://gospain.about.com/od/catalonia/qt/barcadtmontser.htm
 * Playa de la Mar Bella, Platja Balmins en Sitges
+* Montjuic fort and foothill on the coast, accessible by public transit.
+Scenic cable cars from the train station at the foot of the hill up to the fort at the top.
+Pleasant walk down the hill.

 ## Valencia
 * Plan to visit 4/19 (b/t Barcelona check-out and Madrid check-in)